shanefontaine/ethereum-wallet-comparison/README.md

 * Sandboxed Key Storage: Keys are sandboxed in secured storage or iframes and not easily accessible
 * Upgradeable/Modular Contracts: (Only applicable to contract-based accounts) The user's contract is upgradeable or modular
 * Batched Transactions: (Only applicable to contract-based accounts) Send multiple transactions atomically in a signle on-chain transaction
+* Open Sourced: The core code is open sourced.

 ## Contributing